A Better Phonetic Alphabet

 I was not sure if it would even be possible for me to make a similarity function for the phonemes.
 Tomer encouraged me to go for it, and said that anything I’d make would be appreciated.
 And I’d like to think the method we found is quite neat!

 There are still things we can improve.
 For example, we can include temporal information of each phoneme recording, because not all of them are really static.
-We have some work on a follow up, but that’s a story for another time.
+We have some work on a follow up, and we hope we can share its story another time.